 One of my favorite methods for suppressing weeds is to plant more crops in your garden beds.
 Improper plant spacing can cause wasted soil space, inviting weeds to take over.

-By spacing your veggies closer, and interplanting smaller plants in any gaps, your take up as much garden space as possible.
-Your plants shade the soil below, preventing any weed from dominating.
+By spacing your veggies closer (but not too close), and interplanting smaller plants in open gaps, you’ll take up as much garden space as possible.
+Your plants will then shade the soil below, preventing the weeds from dominating.

 Plus, using your soil is great for keeping the soil microbiome healthy.
 The best soils are those that have plants growing in them at all times.
 It helps prevent erosion and protects valuable worms and microorganisms from harsh sunlight.